Products

 How does BrightCat match sold data to listings?

-Transactions are matched using standardized address and validated postal code, preserving full property history across listing cycles.
+Transactions are matched using stable property identity, preserving full property history across listing cycles.

 What is repeat-sale data?